 As soon as you have pushed your local changes to the Azure DevOps Git repository, the CI Build pipeline will be started.

-See also Concept - Continuous Delivery Tools.
+See also Concept - Continuous Delivery Tools (valid to 7.10).

 To trigger a release build that publishes the binaries release with a specific version of the Nexus binary repository, you just need to add a release label in form of a git tag.